 To create or modify a library receiver element, select the Receivers command from the Library pull-down menu or directly with CTRL+SHIFT+R.

 This activates the Receiver Library window which displays a list of existing receiver elements in the library.
-You will note that it is the same interface as in the workspace so that it is easy for you to fill.
-If you have not created previously a receiver, the list will contain only the DEFAULT receiver element:
+Please note that it is the same interface as in the workspace, so that it is easy to fill.
+If no receiver has been previously created , the list will contain only the DEFAULT receiver elements: